jeremyqzt/reversi/README.md

 ## FrontEnd

 The frontend is based off of React, it sits in the project root.
-Run it using
+Run it using:
 ```
 npm start
 ```

+Login/register is functional currently. logging in will return a Json web token for access. next step is to save to local storage.